 CatholicAnswers.com lists the following explanation from St. Thomas Aquinas of what the 7 gifts will do for us if we unwrap them, if we allow the Holy Spirit to transform us into the image of Jesus.

 The seven gifts of the Holy Spirit are, according to Catholic Tradition, heroic character traits that Jesus Christ alone possesses in their plenitude but that he freely shares with the members of his mystical body, the Church.
-These traits are infused into every Christian as a permanent endowment at baptism, nurtured by the practice of the seven virtues (click here if you need a refresher on what they are), and sealed in the sacrament of confirmation.
-They are also known as the sanctifying gifts of the Spirit, because they make their recipients docile (which means “teachable”) to the promptings of the Holy Spirit in their lives, helping them to grow in holiness and making them fit for heaven.
+These traits are infused into every Christian as permanent gifts at baptism, nurtured by the practice of the seven virtues (click here if you need a refresher on what the seven virtues are), and sealed in the sacrament of confirmation.
+They are also known as the sanctifying gifts of the Spirit, because they make their recipients docile (which means “teachable”) to the promptings of the Holy Spirit in their lives, helping us to grow in holiness and making us fit for heaven.

 - Wisdom is knowledge of and judgment about “divine things” and the ability to judge and direct human affairs according to divine truth.